Analysis of an interior penalty DG method for the quad-curl problem

 holds.
 Instead of solving the quad-curl problem directly, through introducing extra unknowns, a mixed finite element method was proposed and analysed in \cite[method in (44)]{MR3745016} based on a Helmholtz decomposition.
-The author proved the well-posedness and the stability of the method, and the optimal convergence rate in the energy-norm is also proved on the convex domain.
+The author proved the well-posedness and stability of the method.
+Also, the convergence rate in the energy-norm is also proved on the convex domain.
 A finite element method for the quad-\text{curl} problem in two dimensions was studied in \cite{MR3719596} based on the Hodge decomposition.
-Concerning conforming finite element methods, since the curl-curl conforming elements in three dimensions are still unknown (see \cite{2018arXiv180502962Z} for curl-curl conforming elements in two dimensions), it would be complicated and far from being obvious (since the conforming elements for the biharmonic problem are quite complicated even in two dimensions, see \cite{MR543934} for example) if the curl-curl conforming elements { in three dimensions } are considered. { We refer to \cite{MR3894188} for more a mixed method for the quad-curl problem and to \cite{MR3935886,MR3864573} for the multigrid methods on the quad-curl problem. }
+Concerning conforming finite element methods, since the curl-curl conforming elements in three dimensions are still unknown (see \cite{MR3949709} for curl-curl conforming elements in two dimensions), it would be complicated and far from being obvious (since the conforming elements for the biharmonic problem are quite complicated even in two dimensions, see \cite{MR543934} for example) if the curl-curl conforming elements { in three dimensions } are considered. { We refer to \cite{MR3894188} for more a mixed method for the quad-curl problem and to \cite{MR3935886,MR3864573} for the multigrid methods on the quad-curl problem. }

-In this paper, we firstly present several regularity results of the quad-curl problem on general Lipschitz domains (might be non-convex) which have not been documented in literatures yet.
-Then, we introduce a new mixed finite element method solving the quad-curl model problem \eqref{PDE:orignial}.
-Even though our numerical scheme shares some features with that proposed in \cite{MR3041683}, the authors of \cite{MR3041683} dealt with a quad-curl problem with a reaction term which makes their theoretical analysis different from ours.
-Finally, we prove the corresponding stability and convergence results of the numerical solution of $\bm u$ under a relatively low regularity compared to that in existing works, i.e.
+In this paper, we firstly present several regularity results of the quad-curl problem on general Lipschitz domains (might be non-convex), which have not been documented in literature yet.
+Then, we introduce { an interior penalty DG} finite element method solving the quad-curl model problem \eqref{PDE:orignial}. { Even though our numerical scheme shares some features with that proposed in \cite{MR3041683}, the authors of \cite{MR3041683} dealt with a quad-curl problem with a reaction term which makes their theoretical analysis different from ours.} Finally, we prove the corresponding stability and convergence results of the numerical solution of $\bm u$ under a relatively low regularity compared to that in existing works, i.e.

 where $r_{u_0}>\frac{1}{2}$, $r_{u_1}\ge 1$, $r_{u_2}>\frac{1}{2}$, and $r_p>\frac{3}{2}$.
 In addition, we establish a {\em novel} discrete Sobolev imbedding inequality in the following piecewise $H^1$ norm (see \Cref{discrete-H1}):